ASRElias/ToDo-List/README.md

 # TODO LIST API

-This repository contains technical information about the todo list api source code and builds, and instructions to run locally all services.
-The demo project can be found in [github.com][github]
+This document contains all instructions to run locally all api services.
+The demo project can be found at [github.com][github]

-## Architecture

-* MVC

 ## External Libraries

 * Spring Web
 * JPA
 * H2
+* Lombok
+* JUnit
+* JWT

 ## What You Need